yasirkula/UnityNativeCamera/.github/README.md

 - This operation is **asynchronous**!
 After user takes a picture or cancels the operation, the **callback** is called (on main thread). **CameraCallback** takes a *string* parameter which stores the path of the captured image, or *null* if the operation is canceled
 - **maxSize** determines the maximum size of the returned image in pixels on iOS.
 A larger image will be down-scaled for better performance.
 If untouched, its value will be set to *SystemInfo.maxTextureSize*.
 Has no effect on Android
 - **saveAsJPEG** determines whether the image is saved as JPEG or PNG.
 Has no effect on Android
-- **preferredCamera** determines whether the rear camera or the front camera should be opened by default
+- **preferredCamera** determines whether the rear camera or the front camera should be opened by default.
+Please note that the functionality of this parameter depends on whether the device vendor has added this capability to the camera or not.
+So, this parameter may not have any effect on some devices (see https://github.com/yasirkula/UnityNativeCamera/issues/126)

 `NativeCamera.RecordVideo( CameraCallback callback, Quality quality = Quality.Default, int maxDuration = 0, long maxSizeBytes = 0L, PreferredCamera preferredCamera = PreferredCamera.Default )`: opens the camera and waits for user to record a video.
 - **quality** determines the quality of the recorded video.
 Available values are: *Default*, *Low*, *Medium*, *High*